 QuitGamble.com is an online social network that provides support for problem gamblers around the world.
 The platform offers a modern, 24/7 approach to addressing the cause of addiction and provides various tools:

-- Community connecting 1000s of users world wide
+- Community connecting over 3,500 users worldwide.

 - Animated video courses to beat addiction

 - Forum, support groups, emails & chat services